-- Advocate for accurate, integrated representation of Native peoples, contemporary issues, and history in school curriculums (through books, Native speakers, films, and more).
+- Advocate for accurate, integrated representation of Native peoples, contemporary issues, and history in school curriculum (through books, Native speakers, films, and more).

 - Encourage and support Native storytellers, authors, and illustrators.

-- Honor our commitments to the education of all children, including Native children.
+- Honor our commitments to the education of Native children.